Ancient Monuments and Archaeological Areas Act 1979

-The Ancient Monuments and Archaeological Areas Act 1979 or AMAAA was a law passed by the UK government, the latest in a series of Ancient Monument Acts legislating to protect the archaeological heritage of England & Wales and Scotland.
+The Ancient Monuments and Archaeological Areas Act 1979 (c.
+46) (abbreviated AMAAA) was an Act of the Parliament of the United Kingdom, the latest in a series of Ancient Monument Acts legislating to protect the archaeological heritage of England, Wales, and Scotland.
 Northern Ireland has its own legislation.

+The law is administered in England by Historic England and the Department for Culture, Media and Sport, in Scotland by Historic Environment Scotland and formerly by Cadw in Wales.

+Provisions

+Ancient monuments

 Section 61(12) defines sites that warrant protection due to their being of national importance as 'ancient monuments'.
 These can be either scheduled monuments or "any other monument which in the opinion of the Secretary of State is of public interest by reason of the historic, architectural, traditional, artistic or archaeological interest attaching to it".
 If an ancient monument is scheduled then it gains additional legal protection.